-One in five young people growing up in poverty believes their life will amount to nothing.
-Not because they lack talent or drive, but because poverty places relentless barriers in the way of their education, wellbeing, and dreams.
+One in five young people growing up in poverty believe their life will amount to nothing.
+Not because they lack talent or drive – but because of the barriers that are placed on their education, wellbeing, and dreams.

 We exist to change that.